Modelling Global Trade with Optimal Transport: Results

 \subsection{Case study I: the impact of the Ukrainian war on wheat trade}

 The Russian Federation's invasion of Ukraine in early 2022 sent shock waves through global food markets \cite{Laber_2023}.
 Russia and Ukraine are two of the largest exporters of wheat, together accounting for almost 28\% of global wheat exports in 2020.
-The blockade of trading routes through the Black Sea and the closure or destruction of ports in Mykolaiv and Kherson meant a drop in trade to the overwhelming majority of Ukraine's export destinations, in some cases by as much as 100\% (fig. \ref{fig:Ukraine_wheat}A--B).
-An increase of wheat exports only occurred to Europe, most significantly to Poland, Spain, Slovakia, and Romania, as well as slight increases to Algeria, India, and T\"urkiye.
-However, our analysis shows that, although trade shrank across the globe, the accompanying increase in trade costs disproportionately affected the global South, in particular African nations.
-Of the ten countries with the largest rise in import costs, four are in Africa, and all are in the global South, while of the ten countries with the largest decrease in trade barriers with Ukraine, seven are in Europe.
-Countries such as Tanzania or Tunisia, while experiencing a similar drop in trade as the US or France, simultaneously saw an increase in their trade costs.
-Canadian imports fell by 75\%, yet trade utility remained constant, while similar drops in Syria or Egypt led to marked increases in trading barriers.
-European countries saw an average -0.22 point drop in trade barriers with Ukraine, while the African continent saw an average 0.03 point increase.
-Imports of wheat from Russia also fell globally (fig. \ref{fig:Russia_wheat}), again affecting Africa particularly severely.
-European imports of Russian wheat fell by around 40\% with a 0.05 point increase in trade costs; African imports fell by on average 71\% with a 0.27 point increase in trade costs.
+The blockade of trading routes through the Black Sea and the closure or destruction of ports in Mykolaiv and Kherson meant a drop in trade to the overwhelming majority of Ukraine's export destinations, in some cases by as much as 100\% (fig.~\ref{fig:Ukraine_wheat}{\cs{\textbf{A}}}--{\cs{\textbf{B}}}).
+An increase of wheat exports only occurred to Europe, most significantly to Poland, Spain, Slovakia, Romania, as well as to Algeria, and T\"urkiye.
+However, our analysis shows that, although trade shrank across the globe, the accompanying increase in wheat trade costs disproportionately affected the Global South, in particular African nations.
+Of the ten countries with the largest rise in wheat import costs, five are in Africa, and all are in the Global South, while of the ten countries with the largest decrease in trade barriers with Ukraine, nine are in Europe (see figs. \ref{fig:SI:Wheat_macrotrends_1}, \ref{fig:SI:Wheat_macrotrends_2}, and \ref{fig:SI:Wheat_macrotrends_3} in the SI).
+Countries such as Nigeria or Angola, while experiencing a similar drop in trade as the Norway or France, simultaneously saw an increase in their trade costs.
+Canadian imports fell by 91\%, yet unit trade costs remained nearly constant, while similar drops in Zambia or the DR Congo led to marked increases in unit trade costs, pointing to trading barriers.
+European countries saw an average 9\% drop in unit wheat trade costs with Ukraine, while Sub-Saharan Africa saw an average 22\% increase (see fig.~\ref{fig:SI:Wheat_macrotrends_2} in the SI).
+Imports of wheat from Russia also fell globally (see fig.~\ref{fig:SI:Russia_wheat} in the SI), again affecting Africa particularly severely.
+European imports of Russian wheat fell by around 74\% with an 18\% increase in trade costs; African imports fell by on average 80\% with a 36\% increase in trade costs.
 While many European countries saw their imports of Ukrainian wheat rise, Russian imports fell sharply.
-Two notable exceptions in our model are the United Kingdom and Netherlands, which saw increases in trading costs with Ukraine of 0.22 and 0.32 respectively.
-The two largest hubs for Russian wheat, Egypt and T\"{u}rkiye, saw no change in their import volumes or import barriers.
-Meanwhile, Iran saw a 0.6 point increase in trade barriers, leading to a 98\% percent decline in Ukrainian wheat imports.
-For Russian wheat, the estimated increase in trade barriers was only 0.05, leading to a drop in imports of 46\%.
+The two largest hubs for Russian wheat, Egypt and T\"{u}rkiye, saw no change in their import volumes and small declines in their import barriers.
+Meanwhile, Iran saw a 0.51 point increase in wheat unit trade costs, leading to a 97\% percent decline in Ukrainian wheat imports.
+For Russian wheat, the estimated increase in trade costs was only 0.04, leading to a drop in imports of 53\%.
 Russian-Iranian trade barriers were thus not markedly affected by the war, despite a drop in trade volumes.